Ricardosgeral/relier/README.md

 ### 2.1.
 Server software: installation
-The server is a Raspberry Pi 3 model B (it was also tested successfully with RPi 3B+).
+The server is a Raspberry Pi 3 model B (it was also tested successfully with a RPi 3 B+).
  These instructions should be carried out after a fresh installation of *Raspbian* image in a Micro SD card (see [instructions](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)).
 The server has been tested with [2018-11-15-raspian-stretch](http://downloads.raspberrypi.org/raspbian/images/raspbian-2018-11-15/).